One Lovely Life

 FOR THE GLUTEN-FREE GINGERBREAD COOKIES:

-1. In a large bowl (or a stand mixer), combine butter and brown sugar.
-Beat with a hand mixer (or the stand mixer) until smooth and creamy.
+1. In a large mixing bowl (or the bowl of a stand mixer), combine butter and brown sugar.
+Cream 2-3 minutes with a hand mixer (or the stand mixer) until smooth and creamy.

 2. Add egg, molasses, and vanilla to the butter/sugar mixture.
 Mix until incorporated into the dough.